Wiki · Concept · Last reviewed June 19, 2026

 AI in Warfare and Military Systems

-AI in warfare covers military uses of artificial intelligence across intelligence analysis, logistics, cyber operations, command systems, targeting support, autonomous functions, drones, simulation, training, and weapons governance.
+AI in warfare covers military uses of artificial intelligence across intelligence analysis, logistics, cyber operations, command systems, targeting support, autonomous functions, drones, simulation, training, weapons review, and battlefield governance.

 Definition

-AI in warfare means the use of AI systems by armed forces, intelligence agencies, defense contractors, and security institutions in contexts connected to conflict or military readiness.
-It includes software used far from the battlefield as well as systems integrated into weapons, drones, sensors, vehicles, cyber operations, and command-and-control workflows.
+AI in warfare means the use of AI systems by armed forces, intelligence agencies, defense contractors, and security institutions in contexts connected to armed conflict, deterrence, military readiness, or national-security operations.
+It includes software used far from the battlefield as well as systems integrated into sensors, drones, vehicles, cyber operations, targeting workflows, command-and-control systems, and weapons.

 The category is broader than lethal autonomous weapons.
-Most military AI is likely to appear first in analysis, logistics, maintenance, translation, surveillance, planning, simulation, training, and administrative work.
-The hardest questions arise when AI compresses decision time, recommends targets, controls movement, or helps select and apply force.
+Much military AI appears in analysis, logistics, maintenance, translation, surveillance, planning, simulation, training, enterprise administration, and acquisition.
+The hardest questions arise when AI compresses decision time, recommends targets, prioritizes threats, controls movement, or helps select and apply force.

 Military Uses